 In order to ensure a happy, healthy program culture we need to collect some important information from all families.
 Caregivers, please ensure that you fill out the following supplemental forms as they apply to your child.
-This year, it is especially critical that all families submit these forms.
+Please note that there will be no hardcopy forms available for you to complete at camp.